 The problem with the second translation is that it is likely that Jesus expanded the prohibition to include any woman, and not just a wife.
 Plus, it would be a bad idea for a man to believe he can look at and covet a single woman.
 But you can evaluate the last translation in your own right, and on the basis of all the information introduced above.

-For a fuller explanation, go here:
+Once again, for a fuller explanation, go here:

 For your edification:

 “I tell you”: see v.
 20 for more comments.

 It is a sad fact that even modern pastors have misinterpreted these verses.
 I heard one say something like: “I wish Jesus hadn’t said this!
 I know someone who cut off his hand!”
 Both the preacher and the guy who mutilated himself were wrong.
 The guy should not have done it, and the pastor should have explained it better.
 Seriously wishing that Jesus didn’t say key words is a defective idea.
 It’s a signal that someone is misinterpreting the Scriptures.

 The Bible deploys all sorts of literary techniques to get its points across, and one of them is hyperbole (pronounced hy-PER-bo-lee), which is “extravagant exaggeration” (Webster’s).
 The technique is designed to startle the listener with exaggerated imagery to compel him to act.
 In this case, the eye and hand do not literally cause someone to sin, and everyone in the first century knew this (note how Jesus said “in his heart” or his inner life and mind).
 Instead, Jesus intends his listeners to act brutally and swiftly against sin in the heart.
 Gouge out the right eye (and the right eye indicates the main source of the person), now!
 Cut off the right hand (most people are right handed, so it represents the man’s strength), now!
 Cut out and cut off the sin growing in your heart, now!
 Do it long before you turn your covetousness into action!